aloxe/huwindty/src/pages/documentation/navigation.md

 eleventyExcludeFromCollections: true
 ```

-Huwindity navigation menu is build automatically from `collections.all`.
+Huwindty navigation menu is build automatically from `collections.all`.

 ### Navigation Menu Structure